alexc-dft/aim_pot_parser/README.md

 Specifies the vectors & their repeats defining the grid.
 The file is delimited by whitespace and has the format:

-If no grid vectors input file is specified the default input file from io_params will be used.
-This file is user editable (advanced: see ./low_level_scripts/python/io_params.py).
+If no grid vectors input file is specified the default input file from common_io will be used.
+This file is user editable (advanced: see ./low_level_scripts/python/common_io.py).

 Repeats_A(int) A_x(float) A_y(float) A_z(float)
 Repeats_B(int) B_x(float) B_y(float) B_z(float)